joshuajrrc/GenesisX30MN/README.md

 `sudo reboot`

 Once restarted and reconnected to the VPS:
-Copy paste the following:
+Copy paste the following: <br>
 `curl -sL https://raw.githubusercontent.com/neo3587/dupmn/master/dupmn_install.sh | sudo -E bash -`
-Make a 50gb swap file copy and paste:
+Make a 50gb swap file copy and paste: <br>
 `dupmn swapfile 50000`

-When done enabling IPv6 and added the swap file you can enter the following line:
+When done enabling IPv6 and added the swap file you can enter the following line: <br>
 `bash <(curl -Ls https://raw.githubusercontent.com/CowsGoWuff/GenesisX30MN/master/30MNScript)`

 Follow the instructions and install up to 1 masternodes.
 (I'll explain how to add more later)